talos-bots/TalOS/README.md

 ### SMS Bot (with Twilo)
 - Everything the discord bot has, but on your phone's default messaging app.
 ### Stable Diffusion
-- Have your agent make prompts for you, create images for you, or send you selfies.
+- Have your Construct make prompts for you, create images for you, or send you selfies.
 ### Statistics Page
 - See info on Discord usage, Construct Actions, and other usage stats.